 Probably not.
 According to the Texas A&M AgriLife Extension, wood chips spreading disease to your trees is very unlikely.
 Avoid pushing any mulch against the trunk of your trees to avoid other problems like pests.

 Hiring a professional landscaper takes the work out of weed control for you.
 Whatever kind of weed barrier you choose, they can install it.
 They can even design and install the whole plant bed if you want.

 With their trained eye for landscape design, pros can make your garden look better all around, not just by keeping it weed-free.

 If you want to protect your precious plants from weeds, think beyond the basics.
-Your soil will benefit from you using one of these alternatives to landscape fabric.
+Your soil will benefit from one of these alternatives to landscape fabric.